Is AI Infrastructure Overbuilt? An Operator's View on the $100B Gamble

 When I push back on these narratives, I’m not telling you to think smaller.
 I’m telling you to think sharper.

-When I look at a project (whether it's at Northstar, or back in my days at Oracle and AWS) I look for three things:
+When I evaluate a project, whether it's at Northstar, or back in my days at Oracle and AWS, I look for three specific viability signals:

-If a roadmap assumes a miracle in cooling or transmission by Q3, it’s not a plan.
+If a roadmap assumes a miracle in liquid cooling or transmission efficiency by Q3, it’s not a plan.
 It’s a gamble.
 Thermodynamics is the only law you can't lobby against.

 "Happy path" engineering is easy.
 I want to know what happens when the grid fluctuates or the supply chain breaks.
-Real resilience is built for the bad days, not the demo days.
+Real infrastructure resilience is built for the worst-case scenario, not the demo day.

 I’ve heard "that’s impossible" my whole career.